silvacms/silva.security.logging/README.txt

 Introduction
 ============

-This extensions log in details user actions in Silva.
+This extensions log in details user actions in `Silva`_.
 To do so, you need to add a *Silva Security Logging Service* in ZMI, in a site (either your Silva Root or a local site).